whereisdaniru/EWU-CSCD371-2019-Fall/README.md

 (no, it does not compile, and that is expected).

 ### Part 1 - Shopping List (cuz everyone needs more lists)
-- A static class named Printer has a static Print method on that accepts an Item class and a TextWriter
+- A static class named Printer has a static Print method on it that accepts an Item class and a TextWriter
 - There is an existing abstract class named Item which has an abstract method named PrintInfo
 - There is an existing class named Food which inherits from Item
   - Using polymorphism, implement Food so that it will utilize PrintInfo to print the food's